 - "I see how mad you are!"

-Here are the problems I hear most often from parents about "using" empathy, and how to solve them.
+Here are the five problems I hear most often from parents about "using" empathy, and how to solve them.

 1. "Empathy makes my child cry harder."

 Yes, when we validate kids' feelings, the emotions do usually intensify.
 But we aren't creating those "bad" feelings.
 They're inside your child anyway, driving their behavior.
 Think about a time when you had some big feelings locked up inside -- maybe something happened that was very upsetting.
 You were holding it together.
 Then someone arrived with whom you felt safe, and they hugged you, and you burst into tears.

 So it's true that when kids have big feelings and we empathize, they do get more in touch with their feelings.
 But that's a good thing.
 Because once they feel those emotions, the emotions have delivered their message and they can evaporate.
 That's how emotions work.